codetmr/graphy.js/README.md

-# Graphy.js

 ### Introduction

-Graphy.js is a web & mobile friendly Javascript library to draw 2D graph on browsers.
+Graphy.js is a Javascript library to draw 2D graph on browsers.
 The main drawing technology is based on HTML5 canvas.
 Developed by
 Graphy.js main visions:

   - Setup & display 2D graph functions nicely with APIs